How to use MongoDB in Python

 Common errors and challenges

-Even with its flexibility, you might run into a few common roadblocks when integrating MongoDB into your Python applications.
+Even with the right tools, you might run into a few common hurdles when integrating Python and MongoDB.

 Working with MongoDB ObjectId in queries

-- To fix this, you need to convert the string ID into a proper
+- To fix this, you need to import

 Handling connection errors with try-except